 Allergies

-The Merck Veterinary Manual describes that dogs are susceptable to suffer from allergies from flea bites, the environment and food.
+The Merck Veterinary Manual describes that dogs are susceptible to allergies from flea bites, the environment, and food.

 Flea Bites